 The first recorded “dating ads” appeared shortly after the invention of the newspaper in 1690.
-Before then matchmaking was largely left up to family or influential community figures like village elders, priests, or rabbis.
-Before the 20th century, matchmaking and marriage was largely a formal transaction predicated more on ensuring family wealth and prosperity.
-But with the rise of the Civils Rights Movement and Sexual Revolution, and the fight for gender equality and women’s entrance into the formal workplace, the process of dating and marriage had begun to evolve into a more informal and personal experience.
-Women were no longer legally considered property and with the advent of birth control and the legalization of abortion they had much more freedom and agency when it came to family planning.
-Casual dating became much more popular.
+Before then, matchmaking was primarily left to family or influential community figures like village elders, priests, or rabbis.
+Prior to the 20th century, matchmaking and marriage were largely formal transactions predicated on ensuring family wealth and prosperity than love.
+But with the rise of the Civil Rights Movement and Sexual Revolution, the fight for gender equality, and women’s entrance into the formal workplace, the process of dating and marriage had begun to evolve into a more informal and personal experience.
+Women were no longer legally considered property.
+With the advent of birth control and the legalization of abortion, they had much more freedom and agency regarding family planning.
+As a result, casual dating became much more popular.

 Rather than seeking the help of a religious leader or a village elder, individuals are increasingly turning to the internet for companionship and friendship.
-Currently, there are over 8,000 online dating sites and apps worldwide and the number is only getting bigger.
+Currently, there are over 8,000 online dating sites and apps worldwide, and the number is only getting bigger.
 So how does online dating work?

-Many individuals who engage in online experience discrimination against them for their body type, skin color, sexuality, etc. In American society there exist many stereotypes and false assumptions about the race and gender of potential romantic partners.
+Many individuals who engage in online dating experience discrimination against them for their body type, skin color, sexuality, etc. There are many stereotypes and false assumptions about race and gender regarding potential romantic partners in American society.
 For example, African American women are often stereotyped as mean and aggressive, whereas Asian women are stereotyped as docile and submissive.
-Both stereotypes are based on ignorant beliefs about race and gender.
+Both stereotypes are based on ignorant beliefs about race and gender linked to historical and modern instances of discrimination.
 Unfortunately, online interaction can encourage these latent societal biases.
 Many online daters report experiencing racism and sexism on the platforms they have used.
 Statistics show that for those seeking heterosexual dates on an online dating platform, black women and Asian men are the least likely to be contacted.
 Objectification and dehumanization on online dating platforms have also caused many users to view them negatively.
-Women are much more likely to receive unwanted explicit sexual content and sexual harassment over an online dating platform and, as a result, women tended to view online dating more negatively than men.
+Women are more likely to receive unwanted explicit sexual content and sexual harassment over an online dating platform.
+As a result, women tend to view online dating more negatively than men.